Anne Kleinberg’s life journey has been zig zagging geographically and professionally from a pretty young age.

-Born in Queens, New York to a cantor father and school teacher mother, Anne attended public school and graduated from the City University of New York with a degree in psychology (like many baby boomers – liberal arts seemed the way to go).
-She attended Tel Aviv University for her junior year and that cemented her love of Israel.
-A few years later it was time to study seriously and pursue a “real” career.
-Interior design it was and Fashion Institute of Technology in Manhattan was the place.
+Born in Queens, New York to a cantor father and teacher mother, Anne attended public school and graduated from the City University of New York with a degree in psychology (like many baby boomers – liberal arts seemed the way to go).
+She attended Tel Aviv University for her junior year, which created an obsession for Israel.
+A return to university some years later earned her an Interior design degree from the Fashion Institute of Technology in Manhattan.

 Then it happened – the epiphany!
-She decided to move to Israel!
-So off she went, shih tzu under one arm, drafting table under the other, leaving the comfort of the Upper West for the wilds of the Middle East.
-ARK 1 Design went international.
-Hello Tel Aviv!
+She decided to move to Israel.
+So off she went, with a Shih Tzu under one arm and a drafting table under the other, leaving the comfort of the Upper West for the wilds of the Middle East.
+ARK 1 Design was going international – hello Tel Aviv!

 Anne’s design career segued into many other interesting fields: writing; journalism; editing and translating cookbooks; writing a few cookbooks (including the one she gained her 15 minutes of fame for – Pomegranates – which earned a fabulous review from Florence Fabricant in the New York Times).

 And then – Anne wrote a novel which she proudly self-published.
 Menopause in Manhattan: is about a 50-year-old woman who seemingly has everything, until she discovers she doesn’t.
 The book is about considering change in your life, moving on, taking risks.
 It’s a feel-good story that will encourage women to get on with it.
 Anne’s biggest delight came when internationally renown pop artist Charles Fazzino agreed to design the cover.
 With both print and on-line electronic versions available, more than 10,000 copies have been sold.